Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/vector_blur.rst

    Scaling factor for the motion vector (actually the "shutter speed" in frames).
 Speed
    The vector blur could produce artifacts like streaks, lines and other.
-   To combat these problems, the filter applies clamping, which can be used to limit which pixels get blurred.
+   To tackle these problems, the filter applies clamping, which can be used to limit which pixels get blurred.
 The speed is set in pixel units.

    Maximum Speed